pidgezero-one/smrpgpatchbuilder/README.md

 ### Disassembling battle dialogs

-You can disassemble all 256 battle dialog entries from the ROM into editable text.
+You can disassemble all 256 battle dialog entries and 46 battle messages from the ROM into editable text.

 Run this in the root directory of this project against an SMRPG ROM file.
 For example: